FAQs

 Parent-Child Interaction Therapy (PCIT)

-The sole exception to this principle is our decision to offer ketamine-assisted psychotherapy (KAP), a novel approach to treatment-resistant psychiatric illness.
-Though KAP is unproven, researchers are actively and rigorously researching several ways to use ketamine as a psychiatric treatment.
-At Stratus, we offer KAP only when established treatments have failed, despite being delivered correctly.
-Talk to your clinician or see our other FAQs for more information about KAP.
+The sole exception to this principle is our decision, beginning in 2024, to offer ketamine-assisted psychotherapy (KAP).
+KAP is a novel and promising approach to treatment-resistant psychiatric illness.
+Though KAP is unproven, researchers are actively and rigorously researching how best to use ketamine as a psychiatric treatment.
+At Stratus, we offer KAP only when established treatments have failed.
+We follow protocols adapted from leaders in the field such as the California Institute for Integral Studies (CIIS) and the Multidisciplinary Association for Psychedelic Studies (MAPS), while also taking newly published studies into account.
+For more information, talk to your clinician or see our dedicated KAP FAQ section.